SKaush1k/text-to-morse-code/README.md

-# text-to-morse-code
+# Text to Morse Code
-THis project converts the written text to morse code format both visual and audio
+This project converts the written text to morse code format both visual and audio